Poetics of infrastructure

-The things we build, the things we dream and bury in what we build.
-An exercise in literary extraction.
+The things we build, the things we dream and bury in what we build – re-building as listening.

 There is a handwritten story on the handrail of the hydroelectric dam built in 1959 by the city of Zurich.
 The 760m or 5000 words long story tells about two mayors who decide to go on a hike to find the edge of the city.
 Following the trail of energy resource they end up at the source of the energy, the dam.
 The story gets a twist as one of the mayors falls into the lake by night and reappears the next morning.